SuperNova76/TopCPToolKit/docs/running_local.md

 ## Command line options

-Only the text file with the input samples and the location of the output directory are required to run `runTop_el.py`.
+Only the text file with the input samples and the name of the output file are required to run `runTop_el.py`.
 All other flags are optional and listed in the table below.
 You can also run
 ```sh
 runTop_el.py -h